 “I am going to put my heart and soul into my work at Wingate University.
 I’ve built my career through stops in Kansas, Maine and Missouri, but I’ve always wanted to get back to Wingate.
 I’ve waited for this opportunity…I’ve had my eye on this job (in the past), but the timing was never right.”

 “My team will be very hard-working and attack-minded.
 I cannot wait to get started.”

 Wingate University Director of Soccer and head men’s soccer coach Gary Hamill:

 “I am excited to be working with Chip Wiggins again.
 He will build on the foundation Gary Curneen and others have built.
 We believe this is a great transition for the Wingate University women’s soccer program.”

 Fort Hays State University head men’s soccer coach Brett Parker:

 “It’s great to see Coach Wiggins getting back into coaching the college game.
 His passion for soccer is second-to-none…he had a big influence on me as a student-athlete.
 Chip’s coaching style and work ethic are characteristics I have adopted into my philosophy as coach.

-Joseph is in his third year as an assistant coach for the Wingate University Bulldogs where he is also in charge of fitness and conditioning for the men's soccer team.
+Joseph is in his fifth year as an assistant coach for the Wingate University Bulldogs where he is also in charge of fitness and conditioning for the men's soccer team.
 This summer will be his 7th year on staff at WISA.

 Joseph played and started four years for the Wingate Bulldogs.